SFDO-Tooling/CumulusCI/docs/cheat_sheet.rst

 ``qa_org``
 **********
-This builds an unmanaged org that is designed for QA use.
+This flow builds an unmanaged org that is designed for QA use.
 Should be used with an org whose configuration is ``qa``.

 ``dev_org``
 ***********
-This builds an unmanaged org that is designed for development use.
+This flow builds an unmanaged org that is designed for development use.
 Should be used with an org whose configuration is ``dev`` or ``dev_namespaced``

 ``install_beta``
 ****************
-This builds a managed org with the latest beta release installed.
+This flow builds a managed org with the latest beta release installed.
 Should be used with an org whose configuration is ``beta``

 ``install_prod``
 ****************
-This builds a managed org with the latest release installed.
+This flow builds a managed org with the latest release installed.
 Should be used with an org whose configuration is ``release``

 ``regression_org``
 ******************
-This builds a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade.
+This flow builds a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade.
 Should be used with an org whose configuration is ``release``

 Your project may provide additional org building flows.
 Consult the project's automation documentation for more details.

 .. caution::

-    We do not recommend running an org-building-flow against the same scratch org multiple times.
+    We do not recommend running an org-building flow against the same scratch org multiple times.
     While this may work in some situations, in many cases it will fail and/or leave the org in an inconsistent state.
     If you need to rebuild an org, delete it first.
 If you need to redeploy updated code into an org, see below.